explodinglabs/jsonrpcclient/README.rst

 Authentication
 --------------

-Make authenticated requests by passing a second argument to ``Server``.
+To make authenticated requests, pass a second argument to ``Server``.

 .. sourcecode:: python